aatishb/covidtrends/README.md

 The graph plots the number of new confirmed cases in the past week, versus the total number of confirmed cases.

 When plotted in this way, exponential growth is displayed as a straight line.
-(And the slope of this line represents the growth rate.)

 Notice that most countries follow a similar straight line path, indicating that the growth rate is similar across countries.
 We're all in this together.